pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-01-from-express-to-fastify-in-node-js.md

 Status Codes  [code:count]                      200:118489
 ```

-If you would like to get more in-depth about the performance of Fastify and how it compares to other popular frameworks, ["Reaching Ludicrous Speed with Fastify"](https://www.nearform.com/blog/reaching-ludicrous-speed-with-fastify/) is a read for you.
+If you would like to get more in-depth about the performance of Fastify and how it compares to other popular frameworks, ["Reaching Ludicrous Speed with Fastify"](https://www.nearform.com/blog/reaching-ludicrous-speed-with-fastify/) is a good read for this.
 If you prefer a video version, have a look at the ["Take your http server to ludicrous speed" by Matteo Collina on YouTube](https://youtu.be/5z46jJZNe8k).

 ## Native support for async code

-The `UnhandledPromiseRejectionWarning` caused by an error of the asynchronous part of your application can crash your application (since Node.js v15.0.0) or cause memory leaks in older runtime versions. ["Broken Promises" by James Snell on YouTube](https://youtu.be/XV-u_Ow47s0) proves the point that working with Promises is a frequent reason for performance degradations.
+The `unhandledPromiseRejectionWarning` caused by an error of the asynchronous part of your application can crash your application (since Node.js v15.0.0) or cause memory leaks in older runtime versions. ["Broken Promises" by James Snell on YouTube](https://youtu.be/XV-u_Ow47s0) proves the point that working with Promises is a frequent reason for performance degradations.

 > When a customer comes to us with a complaint that their code is running slowly, our first question has become, "Are you using Promises?".
 When they predictably tell us yes, our response has become, "You're likely using them wrong".

-Even though nothing stops you from using `asyc`/`await` in Express applications, it is easy to fail on handling every single edge case.
+Even though nothing stops you from using `asyc`/`await` in Express applications, it's easy to fail on handling every single edge case.
 Fastify gives you this safety net that prevents your server from crashing and your request from ending up in a limbo state that eventually times out.
 It will gracefully handle unhandled promise rejection and sends an error response back to the user.

 ## Logging, routes validation, and output serialization

 Validation and logging are almost unavoidable parts of every HTTP server.
 They are popular to the point that Fastify maintainers decided to pull it to the framework.
 [Pino](https://github.com/pinojs/pino) is a low overhead Node.js logger that comes bundled with it.
-Based on the [Ajv](https://www.npmjs.com/package/ajv) schema validator and output serializer using [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), even though they are not mandatory, they can increase throughput and improve security.
+Based on the [Ajv](https://www.npmjs.com/package/ajv) schema validator and output serializer using [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify), even though they're not mandatory, they can increase throughput and improve security.
 Have a look at this simple example of request validation and response serialization.

 ```js
 const schemaBody = {